 Pikeville Medical Center is administering the COVID-19 vaccinations under the direction and oversight of the State of Kentucky.
-The vaccine will only be given to those who have a prescheduled appointment, using our on-line scheduling process, as determined by the State’s phasing plan.
 Therefore, it is important to know and understand the Do’s and Don’ts to plan and receive the vaccine.

 DO: Review the vaccine information before you scheduled your appointment by visiting www.pmcvaccine.com.
 On the top of the page, click on the CDC Vaccine Information link for both vaccines.

 DO: Wear a short sleeve or loose-fitting shirt so your upper arm can be easily accessed by the person administering your vaccination.
 It will help expedite the process.

 DO: Be prepared to wait 15 minutes after receiving the vaccine.
 However, if you are on blood thinners or have a history of allergic reactions, you will be asked to wait 30 minutes.
 You will be directed to a designated staging area for observation until the required wait time expires.
 PMC personnel will contact you when you when it is your permitted time to leave.

 DO: Bring someone with you who is not receiving the vaccine.
 This person can alert our staff if you experience an adverse reaction to the vaccine during your wait time.
 If you experience ANY discomfort or signs of adverse reaction, please notify our PMC Staff in the area by waving or sounding your car horn for immediate assistance.
 Although adverse reactions are rate, we will have staff and equipment on site as a precaution.

 DO: Do bring your Epipen if you have one and have a history of severe allergies.
 Though adverse reactions have been rare, it is always best to have your Epipen with you.